Graduation Requirements and Deadlines

 - Commencement Policies and Procedures

 Students who participate in the commencement ceremony will pay the costs to rent regalia.
-The current cost for master's regalia rental is $75 and for the new specialty Ph.D. regalia rental is $150.
+Please go to the Bookstore's website for more information on renting regalia.
 This process is in line with other area universities.

 This is a take-home, open book exam that must be completed over a weekend period (8:30 AM Friday- 4:30 PM Monday).
 Your response to the question(s) is limited to ten (10) double-spaced typed (printed) pages, including your bibliography.
 APA style is required.
 You will be assigned an identification number, which you should include at the top of each page of your response.
 Do not include your name or social security number on your response.